HawksDarris/Kehua/clubs/Mock-Trial/Materials/Witnesses/Anne/Anne-Affidavit.md

 Some people are saying that my father told the King that I could spin straw into gold, but that is not true.
 My father never said that.
 The King wanted gold, and there was a lot of straw, but I had no idea how to turn it into gold.
 That’s when Rumpelstiltskin showed up.
 I didn’t ask for his help--he appeared on his own and asked me for my name.
 I did not ask him what his name was because I did not care.
 He told me he could spin the straw into gold, but I think he did it because he wanted to impress me.
 He looked at me like he was in love with me because I’m so beautiful.
 I didn’t think much of him at first because, well, he’s a bit strange and not very handsome, but I let him do it.

 Rumpelstiltskin did spin the straw into gold, but then he asked for something in return.
 The first night, I gave him my necklace.
 The second night, I gave him my ring.
-I wasn’t really sure why he wanted these things, but I just wanted to get through it.
-He seemed happy to help me because of how much he liked me because I am so pretty.
+I wasn’t really sure why he wanted these things, but I just wanted him to go away (he is ugly and weird).
+I did not care about the necklace and ring because I knew my Teddy-poo would give me anything I wanted.
+Rumpelstiltskin seemed happy to help me because of how much he liked me because I am so pretty.
 Maybe he wanted to help me because he knew Teddy-poo liked me.

 Then, on the third night, he asked for something completely crazy--he said he wanted my first child!
 I thought he was joking, so I said yes, but I thought it would never actually happen.
 After my baby was born, I was so happy.
 But then Rumpelstiltskin came back!
 He said he wanted to take my baby, like we agreed.
 I couldn’t believe it.
 I would never let anyone take my child.
 I begged him not to, and that’s when he gave me a chance to guess his name.
 He said if I could guess his name, he would not take my baby.
 I started guessing names because it was the only way to keep my baby safe.